The Commission on Institutional Change

-The Unitarian Universalist Association (UUA) Commission on Institutional Change is charged with long-term cultural and institutional change that redeems the essential promise and ideals of Unitarian Universalism.
-Appointed by the UUA Board of Trustees in 2017 for a period of two years, the Commission will analyze structural racism and white supremacy within the UUA.
+The Unitarian Universalist Association (UUA) Commission on Institutional Change is charged with the long-term cultural and institutional change that redeems the essential promise and ideals of Unitarian Universalism.
+Appointed by the UUA Board of Trustees in 2017 for a period of two years with an extension granted in 2018, the Commission will analyze structural racism and white supremacy within the UUA through General Assembly 2020.

 Purpose and Goals

 The Commission on Institutional Change held its first in-person meeting on August 21 and 22, 2017.
 After two days of deliberation and consideration of the charge presented it by the Board of Trustees of the Unitarian Universalist Association, the Commission completed a statement of its work, its guiding principles and its approach to its work.
-Over the two years the Commission will report back to the Board and General Assembly its learning, recommendations, and guidance for ongoing work.
+Over the three years, the Commission will report back to the Board and General Assembly its learnings, recommendations, and guidance for ongoing work.
 The Commission will:

 - Ground its work in theological reflection and seek the articulation of a liberating Unitarian Universalism which is anti-oppressive, multicultural and accountable to the richness of our diverse heritage.